Use asset inventory to manage your resources' security posture

 - How many of my machines tagged with a specific tag have outstanding recommendations?

-- How many resources in a specific resource group have security findings from a vulnerability assessment service?
+- Which machines in a specific resource group have a known vulnerability (using a CVE number)?

 The asset management possibilities for this tool are substantial and continue to grow.